chillyssa/23SCS2050/prg_02_nqueens/README.md

 # The ChessPanel Class

 This class implements the GUI for the board.
 The code is given to you.
-The only method that you should understand is the following:
+The only method that you will be using from this class is the following:

 * updateChessBoard(ChessBoard chessBoard): updates the chess board as seen by the GUI.